johdavken/resintimer/README.md

 - Keep in mind that stored hopper weight can vary by however much is added when the hopper calls for resin. (target known minimum to avoid running out early)

+- Entering weights can be tedious, but you only do it once.
+Save your config.

 ![Line Setup Screen](screenshots/results.png)

 **5) Results**